 If the dwelling lease is incomplete or incorrect, the CCHA will notify the family and the owner of the deficiencies.
-Missing and corrected lease information will only be accepted by email.
+Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, or by email.
 The CCHA will not accept missing and corrected information over the phone.

-Because the initial leasing process is time-sensitive, the CCHA will attempt to communicate with the owner and family by phone, fax, or email.
-The CCHA will use mail when the parties can't be reached by phone, fax, or email.
+Because the initial leasing process is time-sensitive, the CCHA will attempt to communicate with the owner and family by phone or email.
+The CCHA will use mail when the parties can't be reached by phone or email.